emqx/blog/en/202009/building-modbus-based-iiot-app-with-neuron.md

-- Run EMQ X Neuron, the startup is complete when no errors.
+- Run EMQX Neuron, the startup is complete when no errors.

 ```
 ./neuronsrt